Badge Evidence | Completed Courses (4 Hours Each)

 ED135Teaching Multigenerational Learners

-As students from different generations are enrolling in colleges today, instructors are presented with the challenge of how to engage, instruct and relate to these multigenerational learners.
+As students from different generations are enrolling in post-secondary settings today, instructors are presented with the challenge of how to engage, instruct and relate to these multigenerational learners.
 This course gives profiles of different generational learners and how they engage in the learning process.
 Content is shared on how to relate to learners of the different generations and how to use studentsâ€™ life experiences as learning opportunities.
 As technology is an essential part of instructional delivery, strategies are given for building on the abilities of multigenerational students to use social networks, portable media (given the parameters of school policy), and personal interaction.
 In addition, instructors are given methods that can be used to help students develop the critical thinking and interpersonal skills needed for career success.